 Database Structure

-This guide is currently a work-in-progress and may change without notice before the site is out of beta.
+This guide is currently a work-in-progress and may change without notice.

 If you have any suggestions on how the database should be structured, use the feedback button in the bottom left.